xzuzui/xzuzui/README.md

 "you dont know how long i could stare at your picture, and wish that it was me.
 I guess it’s different cause you love him, but i’ve got an interactive, sick and twisted imagination, but that’s gotta count for something?"
 -TV GIRL

+If your the type to come find me when im online, i will find u too ifykwim.
+I only make first moves when we are close ^^

 ꉂ(˵˃ ᗜ ˂˵)

 # ⊹ ࣪ ˖ .ᐟ.ᐟ
-⋮ ⌗ ┆ byi please keep in mind im a lil sensitive with strangers so please iwc, i freely hide/block copiers and rude people, if you're a green name/ partner int however yall want i love you guys <3
+⋮ ⌗ ┆ byi please keep in mind im a lil sensitive with strangers so please iwc, i freely hide/block copiers and rude people, if you're a green name/ partner int however yall want i love you guys unless im in a bad mood, iwec<3

 # ୭ ˚. ᵎᵎˎˊ˗ check out my oomfs ><